 The Asset Management Strategy enables Council to meet national asset management frameworks, State legislative requirements and the provision of community services in an equitable and financially sustainable manner.
-It presents the current state of Council's assets and support and guide planning and Asset Management System12, highlighting the improvements necessary to meet service delivery requirements as described in the Corporate Plan and Asset Management Policy.
+It presents the current state of Council's assets and Asset Management System12, highlighting the improvements necessary to meet service delivery requirements as described in the Corporate Plan and Asset Management Policy.

-The Asset Management Strategy establishes the framework to prioritisation of infrastructure investment and activities with holistic data and analysis regarding capital works, maintenance and operation of infrastructure essential for Council to provide services to the community.
-It answers two key lower relative to the later life phases.
+The Asset Management Strategy establishes the framework to support and guide planning and prioritisation of infrastructure investment and activities with holistic data and analysis regarding capital works, maintenance and operation of infrastructure essential for Council to provide services to the community.
+It answers two key questions:

-Asset management - Management systems - Guidelines for the application of ISO 55001
+12 Asset management - Management systems - Guidelines for the application of ISO 55001